 “Give up perfectionism.
 Just do it anyway.
 Once you get started actually doing something, you will wind up finishing it.
-And you’ll typically do a good job,” Chris asserts.
+And you’ll typically do a good job.
 Sometimes the hard part is just getting going, but he stresses that simply getting something down, anything, even if it’s just jibberish, is crucial for your momentum.
+That's his technique."

 The Discipline Decision

 No, seriously.
 Chris is the first to tell you that he didn’t come out guns blazing, tackling 40 Pomodoros per week at the onset of his productivity journey.
 He didn't start as a morning person or dedicate himself to grueling work sessions.
 It started with a simple decision to better his life.
 For him, this began with a decision to floss his teeth regularly.

 “I timed it: it took me 53 seconds to floss my teeth.
 And I said to myself, “If I can’t spare 53 seconds to do something, then what hope is there that I can accomplish bigger things?’”

 Chris realized that it was all about flexing his habit muscle, and building upon it.
 Now, he boasts 40 Pomodoro sessions a week, exercises regularly, spends ample time with his wife and daughter, and has more free time at the end of the day.
 Oh, and he flosses regularly.